Andrey2809-sys/FereOS/README.md

 ## 🧠 A Note from the Developer

 > Hey!
 I'm a 15-year-old developer who tried everything in programming - from web to apps.
 But when I discovered low-level programming and OS development, it just clicked.
-This is where the real magic happens!FereOS is my first operating system.
+FereOS is my first operating system.
 I built it after just 1-2 weeks of learning.
 It's not perfect, but it's MINE.
-Every line of code taught me something new about how computers actually work.If you're a young developer thinking about trying OS dev - JUST DO IT.
-Don't let anyone tell you it's too hard.
-Start small, keep learning, and build cool shit!
+Every line of code taught me something new about how computers actually work.

 ## 🚀 What's Next?

 This is just the beginning!
-Future plans for FereOS might include:
+Future plans include:
 *   A simple File System.
 *   Support for more complex commands and programs.
 *   Enhanced memory management (e.g., heap allocation).